 * Full school uniform needs to be worn to school every day.
-This includes black school shoes and jumpers or cardigans.
+This includes black school shoes, ties and jumpers or cardigans.

 Children will be allowed to take jumpers and cardigans off if they get hot, but they are needed in school daily.

 It is impossible to find owners of jumpers or cardigans without names as they are all identical so please make sure all uniform is labelled.

 Mr North takes PE outside on Thursdays.
 Children must have their kits in school.

-PE kit is shorts, T-shirt and plimsolls that fit.
+PE kit is black shorts, white T-shirt and plimsolls or trainers that fit.
 In colder weather children may wear long tracksuit trousers and jumpers or sweatshirts.
 Mr North is happy for the children to wear gloves and hats when the weather is very cold.